SlavikShnitser/chrome-extensions/README.md

 > Uses **content**, **background** and **popup** scripts.

 ## words-replacer
-Replaces all words on the web page with another words.
+Replaces all words on the web page with other words.
 Rules for replacement specified in the file.
-Runs on active web page after extension icon was clicked.
+Runs on active web page after extension icon has been clicked.
 > Uses **content** and **background** scripts.